sct/vagrant-lamp/README.md

 Apache virtual hosts are created in `sites` folder and configured in your Vagranthost file.

 The vagrant machine is set to use IP 33.33.33.10 by default.
-To use your own domains such as local.dev, you need to add them to your hosts file.
-If you just go to http://33.33.33.10/ in a browser, you will see the first of your defined sites (alphabetical order).
+To use your own domains such as local.dev, you need to add this line to your /etc/hosts (or windows equivalent).

+    33.33.33.10 local.dev project.dev project2.dev

 Webgrind and phpMyAdmin are available on every domain.
 For example: